stlpublicradio/weather-newsrooms-nicar25/README.md

 In short, here's what our `warnings` Github Action does:

-- It starts running according to a cron statement ([here every 10 minutes(https://github.com/jkeefe/nicar2024-weather/blob/39ae476058f19021be90a70dbc59b60cef120fd5/.github/workflows/warnings.yml#L5C1-L5C103)])
+- It starts running according to a cron statement (here every 10 minutes)
 - Spins up a **computer running ubuntu**
 - **Checks out** this repo
 - **Loads node.js** and installs packages (or it pulls them from a cache if nothing has changed).
-- **Reads** a SLACK_TOKEN secret
+- Reads a secret called SLACK_TOKEN
 - Runs **make all** just like we did in the terminal
 - **Commits** the new data to the repo (saving our `seen.json` for the next run)